Stef-Gijsberts/interfere-synth/report.md

 role of each component.
 Explain why the components together actually do what they are supposed to do.
-Make sure that this distinction between the components is in line with the way in which you implemented the system. -->
+Make sure that this distinction between the components is in line with the way in which you implemented the system. --> Interfere is divided into two parts, which I will call the *supplier* and the *dealer*.

 ## Detailed Design
 <!-- Give a detailed design in terms of data structures and algorithms, for